stripe-archive/react-stripe-elements/README.md

 }
 ```

-Inside `<InjectedCheckoutForm />`, `this.props.stripe` will either be `null` or
-a Stripe instance.
-React will re-render `<InjectedCheckoutForm>` when
-`this.props.stripe` changes from `null` to a Stripe instance.
-When loading Stripe.js asynchronously, the `stripe` prop provided by injectStripe will be initially null, and will become the Stripe instance once the instance is passed in.
+When loading Stripe.js asynchronously, the `stripe` prop provided by `injectStripe` will initially be `null`, and will update to the Stripe instance once you pass it in to your `StripeProvider`.

-When loading Stripe.js asynchronously, the stripe prop provided by injectStripe will be initially null, and will become the Stripe instance once the instance is passed in.

 You can find a working demo of this strategy in [async.js](demo/async/async.js).
 If you run the demo locally, you can view it at <http://localhost:8080/async/>.